RobinFlaks/pg3402/README.txt

 things needed to start the project:

 mvn installed on the computer
-to get the database up and running:
+rabbitMQ installed(erlang needs to be installed for rabbitMQ to be installed) to get the database up and running:
 - docker (docker desktop) installed
 - make sure docker engine is running